 An additional component of the work at Swimming River School was the relocation of the main office.
 Previously, visitors had to enter the main corridor of the school and walk past several doors to arrive at the main office and be checked in.
 Now that the reconfiguration is complete, a locked vestibule and direct interaction between visitors and staff eliminates that sequence and provides for significant improvements to the school’s safety protocol.
 In addition, a new exterior canopy was constructed, which helps not only shelter visitors as they approach the entrance, but delineates the main entrance of the school, which previously was limited to a double door below a small, dark overhang.
 This work is just one example of the security improvements that we are seeing state and nation wide; for more security design considerations, check out our recent blog post on school security protocols.

-SSP Architects, now in our 128th year of service, provides planning and design solutions for public and private K-12 schools and higher education institutions throughout New Jersey.
+As experienced school architects, SSP provides planning and design solutions for public and private K-12 schools and higher education institutions throughout New Jersey.
 Our public sector roots, and our passion for community involvement and engagement, means that if yours is a facility that supports people and their needs, we have the skill, experience, and big-picture understanding it takes to create or renovate buildings that are truly a part of the community.